-In October, the second dry season of the year typically begins, as the heat-driven summer monsoon pattern — which draws moist air masses north from the Gulf of California — shifts to the storm-driven winter pattern based in the Pacific Ocean, where massive storm-systems catapult smaller moist low-pressure troughs across our region, bringing snow and rain.
-During this change-over, the skies over the Mogollon Highlands tend to stay clear, though it is also during this time that the Pacific hurricane season is at its peak, and some of these hurricanes move through our region, dropping sometimes large amounts of precipitation.
+In October, the second dry season of the year typically begins as the heat-driven summer monsoon pattern, which draws moist air masses north from the Gulf of California, shifts to the storm-driven winter pattern based in the Pacific Ocean, where massive storm systems catapult smaller, moist low-pressure troughs across our region, bringing snow and rain.
+And, during this changeover, the skies over the Mogollon Highlands tend to stay clear, though it is also during this time that the Pacific hurricane season is at its peak, and some of these hurricanes move through our region dropping sometimes large amounts of precipitation.

 For many animal species, this is the time when nearly grown offspring are leaving their parents to establish new territories.
-Young Bobcats, Badgers, River Otters, Gray Foxes, Abert’s Squirrels, Porcupines, and several species of skunk will all be looking for territories now, and finding food for the first time by themselves.
+Young Bobcats, badgers, River Otters, Gray Foxes, Abert’s Squirrels, Porcupines, and several species of skunk will all be looking for their own territories now, finding food for the first time by themselves.
 Among the birds, young Great Horned Owls, Roadrunners, Lesser Nighthawks, and Mountain Chickadees are all dispersing into new ranges.
 Encounters between humans and many species are more common during this time, since young are relatively unpracticed at avoiding humans.
 Of course, as with virtually all of our wild species in the Central Highlands of the Southwest, the only risk to humans in these encounters results from animals being harassed or aggravated.
-Generally a quiet and respectful approach will be rewarded by some degree of trust, and can lead to extraordinary observations.
+Generally, a quiet and respectful approach will be rewarded by some degree of trust and can lead to extraordinary observations.

 A Very Brief Survey of What’s Happening in the Wilds

 • Elk continue their rut (or breeding season) and the bugling of males can sometimes be heard in more remote areas, such as Woodchute Wilderness.